 Audition lets you easily replace assets within an open project.
 Any edits made to the original clip are retained and applied to the new material so you can work uninterrupted even when an asset changes.

 Get the most out of your editing experience in Audition by using a full-screen dual-monitor workflow.
 Display the contents of your video panel full-screen on a secondary monitor using HDMI, DVI, or VGA.
 This feature is especially useful for editing Foley and sound effects to video, recording automated dialog replacement (ADR) or voiceovers, and displaying your work as you edit.

 Audition can import markers from any file containing XMP marker metadata, including video files from Premiere Pro and Adobe Prelude CC.
 You can import markers into either an audio file (displayed in the Waveform editor) or a multitrack composition in Audition.
 You can share these markers with third-party applications by exporting the markers to a CSV file using the Markers panel.
 At any point, you can import the CSV markers file back into Audition.

 Audition lets you set custom levels for Yellow (Caution) and Red (Warning) indicators in the Level Meters panel.
 You can conform to station regulations or personal preferences by selecting custom values for level meter crossover points.
 In the Preferences dialog box, select Playback and specify the Yellow and Red levels.

-The new Target Dynamic Range option in Audition provides better control over volume leveling for spoken content.
+The Target Dynamic Range option in Audition provides better control over volume leveling for spoken content.

 To support different surround formats and configurations, Audition lets you add new custom audio channels when you create an audio file.
 Custom channels are typically used in audio for cinema, broadcast, and video games.